rcstlouis/CS3733-Lydia/G.API Readme.md

 database to identify the cips.
 We plan to store the UUID's in some collection using JavaScript on the browser-side.
 This lets the browser send the UUID in the post functions where it is needed.
+* The lambda functions will generate a UUID whenever they interact with a clip that does not yet have a UUID in our database.
+This means that segments to upload and requests that need to get clips from other sites will not need to pass in the uuid in the JSON input.
+* As we understand it, consumers and admins cannot delete remote clips.
+If a user or admin wants a remote clip to stop showing up on their browser, the only way to completely remove it is if the admin unregisters its origin site.
+* Change mark segment will toggle whether or not a local clip is remotely available.
+We designed this assuming that the webpage will display to the admin whether or not the segment is already remotely available.
+We may include a warning message to refresh the webpage before making the request so that the admin will refresh the webpage in the edge case where another admin has already changed the permission on the segment in question.
+* All resources tagged with consumer are available to both consumers and admins.
+* The search-segments API searches for video segments that fit the user's search criteria.
+If no segments fit the criteria, the request will return an empty list, and it is the browser's responsibility to inform the user that no results matched the search.

 ### Databases
 These comments are reprinted from the SQL File